|Course Length:||1 Year Full-Time, 2 Years Part-Time|

 - Keep a professional development log to assess the way you are entering the literary world in terms of publishing and/or other activities.

 This is a programme for practising writers who wish to improve their craft, learn about contemporary forms of writing and continue to reflect on their progress.
-This is in both terms of a distinctive philosophy of writing (to answer the question, ‘What kind of writer am I?’), and in terms of the practicalities of making creative work public.
+This is in both terms of a distinctive philosophy of writing and in terms of the practicalities of making creative work public.

 You should have some experience of writing fiction, poetry or prose (although there is not a requirement for this work to have been published), or scriptwriting, and wish to further your skills within the academic context of creative writing as an academic discipline.
 You will work with a core team of professional writers and other professionals to develop your creative work and nurture an understanding about the nature of your continuing creativity, aiming towards producing a final manuscript for possible publication.